 What is the role of the state in a degrowth transition?
 This course reviews different theories of the state and articulates a Gramscian understanding of the state as relevant for thinking about the multi-layered politics of degrowth.

-2. Policies for degrowth (Timothee Parrique)
+2. Policies for degrowth (Nick Fitzpatrick)

 Presentation of a Degrowth policy package: Work-sharing, Basic Incomes/Services, Green New Deal, Job Guarantee, Green and wealth taxes, Caps.
 Discussion of literature on policy design and political/public acceptability of degrowth-oriented policies.